TalaoDAO/credible/test/BDD/get_professional_credential.md

+# Get a Professional Experience Assessment

-# As an employee of “NewIndus”, the user wants to get a Professional Experience Assessment credential.
+As an employee of “NewIndus”, the user wants to get a Professional Experience Assessment credential.
 So that he can store it in his wallet or display it publicly through a link on a personal website.

 ## Scenario 1 : User requests a Professional Experience Assessment credential to his company